magento/devdocs/guides/v2.3/graphql/caching.md

 title: GraphQL caching
 ---

-Magento uses [full-page caching]({{ page.baseurl }}/extension-dev-guide/cache/page-caching.html) on the server to quickly display product, category, and CMS pages.
+You can cache pages rendered from the results of certain GraphQL queries with [full-page caching]({{page.baseurl}}/extension-dev-guide/cache/page-caching.html).
 Full-page caching improves response time and reduces the load on the server.
-Without caching, each page might need to run blocks of code and retrieve information from the database.
-However, with full-page caching enabled, a fully-generated page can be read directly from the cache.
+Without caching, each page might need to run blocks of code and run retrieve large amounts of information from the database.
+However, with full-page caching enabled, a fully-generated page can be retrieved directly from the cache.

-The definitions for the `products` and `category` queries now include cache tags.
-These tags enable Magento to cache pages that include results from those queries.

-You can cache queries using either Varnish or with Magento's built-in caching mechanism or wit.
-Magento recommends using Varnish in a production environment.
+## Cached queries

+The definitions for some queries include cache tags.
+Full page caching uses these tags to keep track of cached content.
+They also allow public content to be invalidated.
+Private content invalidation is handled on the client side.

+Magento caches the following queries:

+* `category`
+* `cmsBlocks`
+* `cmsPage`
+* `products`

+The following queries cannot be cached:

+* `cart`

 ## Caching with Varnish

+We recommend setting up Varnish as a reverse proxy to serve the full page cache in a production environment.
+See [Configure and use Varnish]({{page.baseurl}}/config-guide/varnish/config-varnish.html)for more information.

 Magento 2.3.2 updates the `vcl_hash` subroutine in the template `varnish.vcl` file for both Varnish 4.x and 5.x.
 If you are upgrading to Magento 2.3.2, edit the `default.vcl` file on your system so that it matches the following sample: